RasaHQ/rasa/docs/core/responses.rst

 .. _external-events:

-Proactively Reaching Out to the User with External Events
+Proactively Reaching Out to the User with External Events a
 ---------------------------------------------------------

-You may want to proactively reach out to the user, for example to display the output of a long running background operation or notify the user of an external event.
+You may want to proactively reach out to the user, for example to display the output of a long running background operation a or notify the user of an external event.
-To learn more, check out `reminderbot <https://github.com/RasaHQ/rasa/tree/master/examples/reminderbot/README.md>`_ in the Rasa examples directory, or the `docs page on this topic <../../core/external-events-and-reminders>`_.
+To learn more, check out `reminderbot <https://github.com/RasaHQ/rasa/tree/master/examples/reminderbot/README.md>`_ in a the Rasa examples directory, or the `docs page on this topic <../../core/external-events-and-reminders>`_.